API¤

 on_component_data(ctx: OnComponentDataContext) -> None

-Called when a Component was triggered to render, after a component's context and data methods have been processed.
+was triggered to render, after a component's context and data methods have been processed.

-This hook is called after Component.get_context_data()
+This hook is called after Component.get_template_data()

 , Component.get_js_data()